sunilcpl/group7_Capstone_llmExplore/README.md

 # group7_Capstone
-group7_Capstone is repository of capstone project of group 7 of AIMLOps PG advanced certification IISc
+group7_Capstone is repository of capstone project of group 7 for AIMLOps PG advanced certification IISc